Getting Started with the Semester

-To import content from another course, you always start in the new course site and pull the content in from the old course using the Import Course Content tool.
+To import content from another course, you always start in the new (destination) course site and pull the content in from the original course using the Import Course Content tool.
 You do not want to copy the old course or export content from the old course.

 See the following Canvas Guides for detailed instructions and images.

 - How do I copy content from another Canvas course using the Course Import tool?

 - How do I select specific content as part of a course import?

-If you are importing assignments with due dates and you need to adjust those due dates, make sure to adjust the due dates as part of the import process.
+If you are importing assignments with due dates and you need to adjust those due dates, make sure to adjust the due dates as part of the import process if you need to.
 (See How do I adjust events and due dates in a course import? for instructions).
 You can easily change due dates from one day of the week to another.
 If you’re importing content from a spring semester to a fall semester, or vice-versa, they won’t be exactly right because of breaks and holidays.
 However, they’ll be close enough that you can adjust them by dragging them on the Calendar.
 (See about 2/3rds of the way down the “How do I edit an event or assignment in the Calendar?”
 Canvas Guide for an example).